How Knowledge Bases Can Help Deflect Tickets

 Measuring knowledge base impact on ticket deflection

-Implementing a knowledge base is just the first step.
-Measuring its effectiveness is crucial for ongoing optimization and demonstrating ROI.
-These key metrics help quantify success:
+Implementing a knowledge base is the first step.
+Measuring effectiveness is crucial for optimization and demonstrating ROI.

 Ticket volume trends

 The most direct measurement is the change in ticket volume for specific categories after implementing related knowledge base content.
-Track both overall numbers and specific categories to identify where your knowledge base is most effective and where gaps might still exist.
+Track both overall numbers and specific categories to identify where the KB is most effective and where gaps remain.

 Self-service ratio

-This critical metric compares how many users view knowledge base articles versus how many submit support tickets.
+This metric compares how many users view knowledge base articles versus how many submit support tickets.
 A growing ratio indicates increasing self-service adoption.
-Calculate this by dividing knowledge base views by the number of tickets submitted in the same period.

 Search analytics